John D. Turack, Executive Director/Community Development Assistant

 Jack J. Brown (2016)

-Jack Brown has been the Director of Community Services at Westmoreland Community Action (WCA).
-As Director he managed several programs that directly address Community and Economic Development including, The Neighborhood Revitalization Program, Homeownership Programs, Agency Tax Credit Programs and WCA’s Social Enterprise, Shop Demo Depot/American Architectural Salvage.
+Mr. Brown had previously held the position of VP of Community and Economic Development at Westmoreland Community Action (WCA) for 20+ years.
+As VP he managed several programs that directly address Community and Economic Development including, The Neighborhood Revitalization Program, Homeownership Programs, Agency Tax Credit Programs, and WCA’s Social Enterprises.

 Since 2000 Mr. Brown has managed the renovation or construction of over 60 Single-family for-sale affordable houses throughout Westmoreland County.
 Mr. Brown has over 30 years of construction experience and holds professional certification as a Housing Finance Development Professional and Community and Economic Development Professional.